jpedrosa/sua/docs/Glob.md

 algorithms even further and we'd have to depend on other libraries in order to get it going.
 (Excuses!) :-)

-While matching glob against both file and directory names is the most important use-case of glob matching, one could also reuse the library for their other needs, like this:
+While matching glob against file and directory names is the most important use-case of glob, one could also reuse the library for other needs, by calling the basic comparison API like this:

 ```swift
 var g = try Glob.parse("hello*.txt")